 "You know, we actually released a Dreamcast game pretty similar to that concept, named Frame Gride.
 It's a mix of fantasy and mecha genres, both of which I love working on.
 I'd love to work on a game that evokes the same themes as anime series like Aura Battler Dunbine and The Vision of Escaflowne, but it would be incredibly difficult to do so.
 I want to work on a game like that, but other people at FromSoftware would think that would be an impossible idea."

-That said, surely if anyone in the industry right now has earned themselves a blank check to make whatever game they wanted to, it's Miyazaki.
+That said, surely if anyone in the industry right now has earned himself a blank check to make whatever game he wants to, it's Miyazaki.
 So, FromSoft's anime-inspired mecha-fantasy title for 2018 is certain to be announced soon.
 Probably.

 Dark Souls III is released in Japan on March 24 and the rest of the world on April 12.
 Find more information at the game's official website.
 Special thanks to Brittney Cruz for her translation work.
 This interview was conducted at a press event in Germany, with travel and accommodation covered by Bandai Namco Entertainment.